Visualize and interpret eval results

 Grid layout

-In the grid layout, you can select which fields to compare by selecting from the Fields dropdown menu.
+When you run multiple experiments, you can also compare experiment outputs side-by-side in the table by selecting the Grid layout.
+In the grid layout, select which fields to display in cells by selecting from the Fields dropdown menu.

 Aggregate (weighted) scores